-The UK based Economist Magazine predicts that President Muhammadu Buhari of the APC will lose the 2019 presidential election to Alhaji Atiku Abubakar of the PDP.
+The UK based Economist magazine predicts that Buhari will lose the 2019 presidential election to Atiku.

 Recall that the Economist predicted that then candidate Buhari of the APC was going to win the 2015 presidential election.